Beginner Photography – Quick Start Guide

 This image, taken at the magic hour, illustrates examples of reflected light, transmitted light and soft light.

+You won’t get too far down the road of learning photography basics before encountering this one.
 Image sharpness is defined by the resolution that it achieves, and that is related to how much data and detail has been recorded.
 Generally speaking the greater the the amount of recording pixels the greater the detail.
 However there are many other factors that can affect the final result such as the quality of the lens and the quality of the output device used to make the final image.

 1 Million Pixels = 1 Megapixel On most computer screens the images are displayed at 72dots/pixels per inch (28 per cm) On most printed material the images are produced using 300 dots/pixels per inch (118 per cm)